NativeScript/docs-v7/quick-start/setup/ab-setup/ab-win-setup.md

 ## Setup

+1. In your browser, navigate to [https://platform.telerik.com](https://platform.telerik.com) and log in.
+1. If you do not have a Telerik account, you can log in with a social provider of your choice and begin a Telerik Platform trial.<br/>With the Telerik Platform trial, you can use the AppBuilder Windows client.
 1. Install [iTunes](http://www.apple.com/itunes/).
     1. Go to [Download iTunes](http://www.apple.com/itunes/download/), fill in the form and click **Download Now**.
     1. If prompted, confirm the download.